Arrest made in shooting death of Catholic bishop in Los Angeles

 “For me, it really is a labor of love,” he said of the task force in 2019, “because this is, I think, what our schools and parishes are all about.
 Not just for unaccompanied minors but for all our children.
 There’s an epidemic of hurting children, even the ones who have too much.
 They feel we’ve abandoned them.
 And the migrant youths have become a metaphor for our whole society.”

+Janice Hahn, the chairwoman of the Los Angeles County board of supervisors, said Monday the bishop was a longtime friend of hers.

+“He was known to walk among the people,” Hahn said.
+“He reached out to gang members; he reached out to the homeless; he reached out to the transients.
+He was the help of the helpless and the hope of the hopeless, and he knew that serving God meant serving man, especially the most vulnerable in our society.”

-As police investigate the deadly shooting, the Los Angeles Catholic community reflected on his impact.
+As police investigate the deadly shooting, the Los Angeles Catholic community is reflecting on his impact.

 “I’m brokenhearted.
 I’ve been crying for the last few days knowing that he’s no longer here to share all of his inspiration and his prayers and everything with us,” parishioner Ramona Torres said.

-Note: Correction: A previous version of this report gave the wrong age for Medina.
-He is 61.